-$^{4}$ As elsewhere in the econometrics literature, analogous results can be obtained using other data generating processes.
-For cross-sectional and panel extensions of Hansen's (1982) formulation see the textbooks by Hayashi (2000) and Arellano (2003), respectively.
+6As elsewhere in the econometrics literature, analogous results can be obtained using other data generating processes.
+For cross-sectional and panel extensions of Hansen's (1982) formulation see the textbooks by Hayashi (2000) and Arellano (2003), respectively, which will prove useful in the example in section 3.3

-&lt;sup>5See Newey and McFadden (1994) for an extensive discussion of more primitive conditions.
+7See Newey and McFadden (1994) for an extensive discussion of more primitive conditions.